-Democrat Marcia Fudge is a member of the U.S. House of Representatives, representing the 11th Congressional District of Ohio since November 2008.
+Marcia Fudge is now the Secretary of Housing and Urban Development in the Joseph Biden Administration.
+Before then she was a member of the U.S. House of Representatives, representing the 11th Congressional District of Ohio since November 2008.
 She was the first female African American mayor of Warrensville Heights, a predominantly middle-class black suburban city outside of Cleveland.
 She served as its mayor from January 2000 to November 2008.

 Born in Cleveland, Ohio, in 1952, Fudge earned a BS in business administration from Ohio State University in 1975.
 After working as a law clerk immediately after college, she earned a JD from Cleveland State University in 1983.
 Fudge then served as an attorney in the Cuyahoga County prosecutor’s office where she also held the position of director of Budget and Finance.
 She was also an auditor for the estate tax department and has occasionally served as a visiting judge and a chief referee for arbitration.
 Prior to her election, Fudge was chief of staff to 11th District Congresswoman Stephanie Tubbs Jones during Jones’ first term.